-Named Best Book of the Year by a number of publications, The Watcher documents the career of Jane Goodall, one of our favourite adventurers.
+Named Best Book of the Year by a number of publications, The Watcher: Jane Goodall’s Life with the Chimps documents the career of Jane Goodall, one of our favourite adventurers.
 The highly regarded biologist and conservationist has inspired thousands of school children around the world to continue the important work of protecting chimpanzees from extinction.
 After children learn about her extraordinary life, they won’t want to let her down.

 by Emily Arnold McCully

-Set in 19th century Paris, Miretteis a young and courageous girl who persuades the Great Bellini – a master wire walker – to teach her the art of walking on an high wire.
+Set in 19th century Paris, Mirette on the High Wire is a young and courageous girl who persuades the Great Bellini – a master wire walker – to teach her the art of walking on an high wire.
 In doing so, she also helps him regain his lost confidence as well as demonstrating to young readers that anything can be achieved if you set your mind to it.

 By Andrea Beaty.
 Illustrated by David Robers

 I love this series of books!
-Like their buddy, architect Iggy, Rosie and Ada have vivid imaginations.
+Like their buddy, Iggy Peck, Architect, Rosie Revere and Ada Twist have vivid imaginations.
 Ada’s thirst for answers often leads to messy experiments (sound familiar?!) and Rosie’s aunt shows her that her ‘failed’ contraption is in fact a raging success.
 You can only truly fail, she explains, if you quit.

 By Barbara Cooney

-Alice Rumphius longs to travel the world.
-A girl after our own heart!
+Miss Rumphius longs to travel the world; a girl after our own heart!

 By Kelly S DiPucchio

-Sadly this book, Grace for President, seems more apt than ever this year.
+Sadly this book, Grace for President seems more poignant now than ever before.
 When Grace’s teacher explains that the United States has never had a female president, Grace decides she’ll be the first.
 By staging a mock election, Grace’s teacher shows the kids how the American system works and why every vote counts.
 However as one critic points out, the concept of the popular vote isn’t fully explained, leading readers to think that the winner of the popular vote will be president.
 As as we all know from recent political events, that isn’t the case.
 Nevertheless, it’s informative introduction to American politics and an inspirational read for our future leaders.